Do the Police Have the Right to Ask a Driver or Their Passengers to Get Out of the Car?

 Maryland Car Stop and Search Lawyers

-If you’ve been stopped by the police and you believe they searched your car illegally, contact our office to schedule a free consultation with criminal defense attorney Randolph Rice.
+If you’ve been stopped by the police and you believe they searched your car illegally, contact our office to schedule a free consultation with Baltimore criminal defense attorney Randolph Rice.